Digital Check In for Assisted Living Facilities

 As you evaluate which QR code based app is right for your facility, here are five key criteria.

 A dedicated QR code for each site entrance.
 Make sure the code is not one that’s pulled off the internet.
-You want a dedicated QR code for each facility so you can always know who is or was visiting without worrying about security due to a questionable origin of the QR code.
-The best way to get assurance on the validity of the code is to make sure you’re working with a tech vendor that is focused on developing this type of technology and is readily available to answer any questions you may have.
+You want a QR code generated specifically for each facility.
+You need to know who is or was visiting without worrying about security due to a questionable QR code.

 Unlimited check in..
 Look for a flat-fee based option instead of paying per visitor or based on the size of the facility.